Farama-Foundation/SuperSuit/README.md

 ## Included Multi-Agent Only Functions

-`black_death_v0(env)` Observations and rewards are 0 and actions are ignored when an agent is not alive.
-Allows easy support of agent death mechanics.
+`black_death_v0(env)` Instead of removing dead actions, observations and rewards are 0 and actions are ignored.
+This can simplify handling agent death mechanics.

 `agent_indicator_v0(env, type_only=False)` Adds an indicator of the agent ID to the observation, only supports discrete and 1D, 2D, and 3D box.
 For 1d spaces, the agent ID is converted to a 1-hot vector and appended to the observation (increasing the size of the observation space as necessary).
 2d and 3d spaces are treated as images (with channels last) and the ID is converted to *n* additional channels with the channel that represents the ID as all 1s and the other channel as all 0s (a sort of one hot encoding).
 This allows MADRL methods like parameter sharing to learn policies for heterogeneous agents since the policy can tell what agent it's acting on.
 Set the `type_only` parameter to parse the name of the agent as `<type>_<n>` and have the appended 1-hot vector only identify the type, rather than the specific agent name.
 This is useful for games where there are many agents in an environment but few types of agents.
 Agent indication for MADRL was first introduced in *Cooperative Multi-Agent Control Using Deep Reinforcement Learning.*